lukeshafer/indigestion-cards/packages/site/src/content/faq.md

 If you encounter a problem, you can either DM Ryan on discord or post in the
 #indigestion-cards channel on discord with a description of what’s happening!

+### Did you come up with this all by yourself?
+Not at all!
+Streamer Dan Gheesling launched his "dangPacks" at https://dangpacks.com/ and originated the whole idea/concept of trading cards based around channel lore.
+And our web developer Luke S. built every part of the functionality of Indigestion Cards and our website.
+Check out him here: